 Culinary History and Food-Related Essays

-“The Los Angeles Bakery Keeping Mochi in Temples and Traditions” – The Japanese sweet rice confection mochi is more than a dessert – it’s part of Shinto, Buddhist, and partial arts rituals.
+“The Los Angeles Bakery Keeping Mochi in Temples and Traditions” – The Japanese sweet rice confection mochi is more than a dessert – it’s part of Shinto, Buddhist, and martial arts rituals.
 A look at a Los Angeles bakery that keeps the traditions alive.

 “Culinary Traces of a Vanished Empire” – are Hispanic and Latino cuisine different things?
 If so, how do you recognize the difference on the menu and on the plate?
 A look at the complex cuisines left in the wake of the Spanish empire.